 Warehouses pose an above-average risk for employees, with mechanised equipment, HGVs and bulky items.
 A tidy, uncluttered workplace will help prevent harm to people or damage to merchandise through accidents.
 Relevant risk assessments should be implemented.

-A clean warehouse also prolongs the life of its physical assets and any equipment used around site.
+A clean warehouse also prolongs the life of its physical assets and any equipment used around site – it’s also crucial when considering what warehouse security is, as this involves cleanliness as well as protection via guarding etc

 How did the COVID-19 pandemic affect warehouse cleaning?